01mf02/jq-lang-spec/impl.md

 The fact that no other issues with update semantics were reported so far indicates that our new update semantics preserve compatibility for a vast majority of users.
+Most reported issues have been about the command-line interface and filters in the standard library.
+There are currently no open issues related to the core jq semantics described in this article.

 ## Evaluation {#sec:eval}